Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-73-the-noose.md

 Clara quirked her head.
 "If there’s a reliable way to make two completely alien computers talk to each other without issue... yeah, that would speed things up a lot," she agreed.
 "But one of the things we learned from *Cally* especially is, proper integration is important.
 Delivering a safe and steady ship takes as long as it takes."

 "I believe we can optimise without sacrificing safety," Meereo replied.
 "The Kwmbwrw are sticklers for adherence to Dominion standards.
-Understandable, considering they created many of those standards in the first place…"
+Understandable, considering they created many of those standards in the first place..."

 "Perhaps you would care to discuss this more formally," Caruthers prompted.
 "I’ll await your informed opinions with great interest."